Ralph Merry V. Merry Family fonds. Magog Historical Society

 The Merry House

-The Merry House is a citizen site of memory that will open its doors to the public in 2018.
-It will offer various entertaining and interactive exhibitions and activities to visitors.
+The Merry house is opened to the public since July 2018.
+It offers various entertaining and interactive exhibitions and activities to visitors.

 Owned by the City of Magog, it’s the oldest house in urban Magog and is managed by the Corporation de la maison Merry, whose mission is to develop and promote the new site of memory for the benefit of Magog residents and visitors.

-Subscribe to our newsletter to be among the first to be informed of the opening date of the Merry House.
+Subscribe to our newsletter to be among the first to know about our new activities and cultural events.

 A bit of history